 Excellent!
 Pro tip: when plugin authors register post types, they either use `register_activation_hook()` to do a rewrite flush (it's fired on plugin update), or use an 'admin_init' callback to examine rewrite rules and flush if necessary.
 Not something you have to worry about for a single-use theme, where it's just as easy to do the flush manually, but definitely something to think about if you write anything for public distribution.

-#5 Updated by Paul Hebert over 4 years ago
+#5 Updated by Paul Hebert about 6 years ago

 I don't know if this is related -- but I've noticed that while the custom taxonomies (Professor and Semester) seem to work (they display on the page, exist in the dashboard nav), when you input a term in one of the boxes on the editor screen, it returns no other matching terms.

 For example, I know I've entered an evaluation for, say Kandice.
 When I start typing "Kandice" it displays a 0.
 Yet, Kandice is registered in the taxonomy for Professor, so the first time I added it, it worked fine. (see screen shots).